v587su/NLQF/README.md

 # Code for "On the importance of Building High-quality Training Datasets for Neural Code Search"
-This repo contains the source code and dataset introduced in our paper.
+This repo contains the source code introduced in our paper.

 ## Tool: Natural Language Query Filter (NLQF)